-- 5. Use the drop-down menu to choose the size of paper you will be using. - In the bottom left, Page Zoom will allow you to zoom in/out of the template for easier editing. - 7.
+- 5. Use the drop-down menu to choose the size of paper you will be using. - 6.
+In the bottom left, Page Zoom will allow you to zoom in/out of the template for easier editing. - 7.
 In the bottom left, the Page Margin is set by default to the ideal level.
 Adjusting this will determine how far items will print from the edges.

-- 8. Drag and drop elements onto the page to create your template. - a.
-You can combine data from multiple modules into a single template. - Elements may overlap and will stack/cover previously added elements. - Certain elements will have settings that can be adjusted after dropping onto the page. - d.
+- 8. Drag and drop elements onto the page to create your template. - You can combine data from multiple modules into a single template. - Elements may overlap and will stack/cover previously added elements. - c.
+Certain elements will have settings that can be adjusted after dropping onto the page. - d.
 You can resize all elements.
-The contents of each element will resize within the box depending on the amount of data in the element. - 9.
-Use the + button to add additional pages if needed. - 10.
-After template completion, use the Save, Save As, Preview and Print Icons for your template. - a.
+The contents of each element will resize within the box depending on the amount of data in the element.

+- 10. After template completion, use the Save, Save As, Preview and Print Icons for your template. - a.
 Saved templates will be available for future sessions. - b.
 Print a template to ensure that all elements print as expected.